 - Showing strange behavior like showing a tendency to alcoholism

-The changes in the patients are now obvious to people close to them, though outsiders may not notice them.
+The changes in the persons with dementia are now obvious to people close to them, though outsiders may not notice them.
 Daily life and relationships are affected.
-Patients need more help because they are either unable to do tasks or have lost interest in everything.
+They need more help because they are either unable to do tasks or have lost interest in everything.
 Frustration, anger, mood swings, and conflicts are common.
-Caregivers have to pay more attention to the patient.
-They have to handle behavior challenges.
-Patients may be suspicious or uncooperative.
-This is often a stressful period for caregiving, especially in societies where systems and support services are poor.
+Caregivers have to pay more attention to them, and handle behavior challenges.
+The persons with dementia may be suspicious or uncooperative.
+This is often a stressful period for caregiving, especially in societies like India where systems and support services are poor.
 Caregiving work is high and full of difficulties.
 Care is often full-time.